View the current commissioners and staff members here!

 Alec Shaffer currently serves as the Web Content Manager for the Citizens Clean Elections Commission.
 Alec provides consultative services, technical guidance and administrative expertise to executive staff, candidates and Arizona voters.
 In addition, Alec assists the administration, voter education and enforcement divisions with the design, development, implementation and evaluation of a variety of programs.
 Previously, Alec served as the Lead Lobbyist Specialist in the Election Services Division of the Arizona Secretary of State's Office.
 Prior to becoming the Lead Lobbyist Specialist, Alec interned at the Arizona State Senate for the 51st legislature.
 He was assigned to the Commerce, Energy & Military committee where he was able to witness firsthand the importance of Arizona's legislative process.
 Mr. Shaffer became a certified election officer in 2014 and graduated Magna Cum Laude from W. P. Carey School of Business, Arizona State University in May of 2013.

-Avery D. Xola is the Voter Education Specialist for the Citizens Clean Elections Commission.
+Avery D. Xola is the Voter Education Manager for the Citizens Clean Elections Commission.
 Avery is responsible for educating the citizens of Arizona on the electoral process.
 Additionally, Avery creates educational materials for the public and works in conjunction with the web content manager to ensure that correct information is promulgated.
 Avery graduated with a Political Science degree from Arizona State University in 2018 while interning at The Secretary of States’ Office under Secretary Michele Reagan.
 In 2021, Avery graduated with a master's degree in Public Administration from The Watts College of Public Service & Community Solutions.
 Avery has a background in campaign management, is a published writer, and is an Air Force Veteran.